MArCio333/ukrainian-policy-nlp/README.md

 - **Key phrase extraction** — TF-IDF ranked n-grams (bigrams and trigrams)
 - **Style metrics** — average sentence length and modal verb frequency per document

-It was built to analyze policy documents from Ukrainian government sources, where accurate morphological analysis of Ukrainian is essential.

 ---

 ## Why these tools